 like a string.
 There was also a damping bar, activated via a push button

 in the guitar top.

 Frank Ford has presented one rare example (far left) on Frets.com.
 And of course, many of us remember the outrageous double necks - the first from Tom Wheeler's American Guitars, the second from the book of Scott Chinery’s collection.
 Again, although c.1910 has been given as a date (and not impossible), I suspect they coincided more with the final patent date, thus c.1915.
 Or do they? (see below)

-|See also Featured Harp Guitar of the Month!|
+|See also Featured Harp Guitar of the Month|

-|UPDATE!
-March, 2006: The 4 instruments below were finally located last Fall by Bohmann researcher, Bruce Hammond.
-Part of the "lost factory" sale, they are just begging for better photographs and more information.
+|The four mystery instruments below were discovered in the mid-2000s by Bohmann researcher Bruce Hammond.
+Part of the still-enigmatic "lost Bohmann factory" sale of the 1960s, they are just begging for better photographs and more information.
 There is also a report of a 5th instrument in a Midwest guitar store.|

 |This instrument just needs a screwed-on Bohmann